What Happens If a Construction Client Fails to Pay?

 Having clear, written contracts has many benefits, including the following:

 • Offers legal protection: The terms of a legally binding contract detail each party’s rights, responsibilities, and obligations.
-If a party breaches the terms of the agreement, the non-breaching party, who was relying on all parties to carry out their respective duties under the contract, may seek legal remedies based on that reliance.
+If a party breaches the terms of the agreement, the non-breaching party may seek legal remedies.
 The contract may even spell out the particular legal remedies available to the non-breaching party if another party fails to perform under the contract.

 • Provides clarity: Some construction projects are complex, with many intricate details and instructions.
 A written contract provides clarity for the parties and serves as a reference point in case of disputes.

 • Serves as proof of agreement: Written contracts often represent the full intentions of the parties.
-This makes the contract vital in proving claims, whether through arbitration, mediation, or court action.
+This makes the contract vital in proving claims through arbitration, mediation, or court action.

-There are various legal steps you can take when a client refuses to pay for work done.
+There are various legal steps you can take when a commercial client or homeowner refuses to pay for work done.
 These are:

 1. Demand Letters

-A demand letter is a letter one party sends to the other demanding the recipient do or refrain from doing a particular act, like the payment of monies due, within a specified period.
-An attorney typically prepares demand letters according to the client’s instructions.
-It sets the stage for negotiation and informs the recipient that the sender intends to take legal action should they fail to take the steps detailed in the letter.
+A demand letter is a letter one party sends demanding the recipient do or refrain from doing a particular act.
+For example, the party sending the demand letter may require the other to pay monies due within a specified period.
+If the recipient fails to comply, the sender may take further legal action to enforce their rights.

 2. Mediation and Arbitration

-Mediation and arbitration are alternative dispute resolution mechanisms to avoid litigation.
-Mediation and arbitration are consensual procedures, meaning both parties must agree to resolve or attempt to resolve the dispute through that means.
+Mediation and arbitration are alternative dispute resolution (ADR) mechanisms to avoid litigation.
+They are consensual procedures, meaning both parties must agree to resolve or attempt to resolve the dispute through those means.
 The consent may be obtained through the main contract or a subsequent agreement, but the court may also direct the parties to attempt to settle this way.

 Arbitration is consensual and involves a third party called the arbitrator — or a panel of arbitrators — but the arbitrators make the final decision without a judge or mediator.
 The arbitral award binds the parties without court approval and can only be set aside in limited instances.